General Foster Carer

 Other points to note:

-- Foster Care assignments are generally for a period of three weeks.
-GAP provide food, muzzle, snuggly coat, and lead.
-Carers provide an old blanket or mat for sleeping, and some toys to play with (even empty soft drink bottles or cardboard boxes).
+- Foster Care assignments are generally for a period of four weeks.
+GAP provide food, muzzle, martingale collar, snuggly coat, and lead.
+Carers provide a cosy bed for sleeping, and some toys to play with (even empty soft drink bottles or cardboard boxes).

 - Volunteers need to agree and sign our Volunteer and Foster Care Agreements, which are available to view and download on the application page.